ChromAIca/ChromAIca.github.io/Paid_Eval_ImagenHub/README.md

 | Recognizable        | none                | little or None      | 1         |

 * Artifacts can be:
-  * Distortion, watermark, scratches, blurred faces, etc.
+  * Distortion, watermark, scratches, blurred faces, unusual body parts. subjects not harmonized.
 * Unusual sense can be:
-  * subjects not harmonized, subjects too big or too small, unusual body parts, wrong shadow, wrong lighting, wrong sense of distance, etc.
+  * wrong sense of distance (subject too big or too small compared to others), wrong shadow, wrong lighting, etc.